yrom1/exception-logging/README.md

 # exception-logging-decorator
-This library provides an exception logging decorator, class decorators, and metaclass.
+Exception logging decorator, class decorator and metaclass generator.
 Some example usages are show below, and the corresponding log files created.

 ---